cucapra/latte23/web/content/index.md

 LATTE '23 is co-located with [ASPLOS '23][asplos-23].
 It will happen on Sunday, March 26, 2023 in Vancouver, BC, Canada.

+## Call for Participation

+LATTE wants your participation!
+You can just attend and discuss, or you can also submit a two-page position paper.
+(Accepted papers will come with short talks at the workshop to help drive discussion.)
+Check out the [call for participation][cfp] for details about how to submit a position paper.

 ## Registration

 To attend LATTE, please [register for ASPLOS][asplos-reg].